RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 The *other* chatter (the one who *didn't* press the End Live Chat button) must send at least one further message within the 8 minutes.
 Otherwise the system will mark the chat abandoned by that other chatter.

+When a conversation switches between the two modes, live and messages, the messages are never cleared because either chatter might want to continue sending messages.

 ![Screenshot](/assets/ghosts/ss01.png)
 Listener ending live chat normally
 {:.caption}